cunigarro/e-learning-js/README.md

 <h2>Usage:</h2>

-You need to follow the next html structure for each activity and add javascript parameters for each of one.
+You need to follow the next HTML structure for each activity and add JavaScript parameters for each one.

-Add the css file [e-learning_activities_0.1.css](https://github.com/cunigarro/e-learning-js/blob/master/dist/e-learning-js.min.css) inside the head tag and the js file [e-learning_activities_0.1.js](https://github.com/cunigarro/e-learning-js/blob/master/dist/e-learning-js.min.js) inside the body tag before close it.
+Add the CSS file [e-learning_activities_0.1.css](https://github.com/cunigarro/e-learning-js/blob/master/dist/e-learning-js.min.css) inside the head tag and the JS file [e-learning_activities_0.1.js](https://github.com/cunigarro/e-learning-js/blob/master/dist/e-learning-js.min.js) inside the body tag before closing it.

 <h3>Multiple choice</h3>